OperationRecon/UoT-EE432-project/README.md

 The name and login password can be modified before the database is created.
 To the first admin's name and password, go to `sys_env.py` and, within the variable: `FIRST_ADMIN` input the following:
 `{'name': 'your_first_admin_name', 'password': 'your_first_admin_password'}`

 Note that the default password value is a VERY WEAK password and poses a significant threath to the security of the interface.
-Therefore, it is recommended that it be changes before or after the initial setup.
+Therefore, it is recommended that it be changed before or after the initial setup.

 On first run (with an empty database), the system automatically:
 1. Creates necessary database tables
-2. Creates an admin user with ID 1 and password "admin"
+2. Creates an admin user with ID and password using the values stored in `src\sys_env.py`

 ### For Administrators

-1. Login using ID 1 and password "admin" (change this password immediately)
+1. Login using ID and password (as assigned in `src\sys_env.py`)
 2. Manage Users (Add, Update, Delete, View)
 3. Manage Subjects and Subject Groups
 4. Oversee Enrollments and Grades